EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 - [iOS Dev Weekly][iosdevweekly] - Great newsletter compiled and curated by [Dave Verwer][dave]
 - [NSHipster][nshipster] - A must-learn blog about Objective-C and Cocoa written by [Mattt Thompson][mattt]
 - [NSBlog][mikeash] - A failure in the hot air department, is one of the best blogs on iOS Development.
+- [objc.io][objcio] - As they say: "A periodical about best practices and advanced techniques in Objective-C".
+Great tutorials covering a somehow big subject on every release.
 - [Stanford Online Course][stanford] - A classic in iOS learning, probably the first thing that comes to my mind when people ask me about free iOS Learning. ([Downloads link][stanford2]).
 - [Ray Wenderlich][ray] - Ray Wenderlich's community of iOS tutorials is a broad source of examples and tutorials.
+- [iOS Goodies][iosgoodies] - Weekly goodies (articles, controls, free stuff...) related to iOS.
 - [Ben Scheirmann][Essential] - He has a more detailed list of iOS tools, actually I learned from some of the tools that I use from him.
 Check it out.
 - [Twitter][twitter] - I try to follow all the great developers I can and learn from them.
 The community is an unlimited source of information.
 - [Big Nerd Ranch][bnr] - Their books explain the basics and intermediate stuff in a great way.
 I'd love to go to one of their bootcamps.